 Our CAVO® platform with our CAVO Predict overlay allows health plans to audit IBs at least 5x faster than a manual audit.
 As discussed above, with the shorter outpatient IBs, CAVO® intakes and extracts the data from medical records, itemized bills, and other clinical information.
 With CAVO® Predict, an insourced team can quickly review IBs, and recommend prioritization of denied charges – along with detailed reasons for flagged charges.
 This process alone minimizes the immediate risk of excessive outlier payments, as well as minimizing the risk of loss from payouts that aren’t recouped before the window of post-pay audits closes.

 Technology: The Present Future

 By leveraging our CAVO® platform, health plans can review IBs with a 5x productivity lift.
 By incorporating pre-pay audits and expanding into outpatient claims, an organization’s team can achieve a faster time to appropriate reimbursement while saving money and diminishing provider abrasion.
-By pre-paying outpatient IBs in-house, plans can assure:
+By using outpatient IB pre-payment in-house, plans can assure: